typst-community/setup-typst/README.md

 ### `version`

 Exact version of Typst to use.
+Input `latest` if you want to use latest version of Typst.

 > **Warning**
 > Setup Typst `v2.0` does not support Typst `v0.1.0` or `v0.2.0`.
 If you want to use an old version, use [`v1`](https://github.com/yusancky/setup-typst/tree/v1).